Hoeijmakers/StarRotator/README.md

 ```

 This creates the following figure of the out-of-transit broadened stellar sodium lines.
-Adding extra broadening to account for the instrumental resolving power and  accessing the residuals can subsequently be done via `KELT9_rich.convolve_spectral_resolution()` and `KELT9_rich.residuals()` but this is left for the user to explore.
+Adding extra broadening to account for the instrumental resolving power and  accessing the residuals can subsequently be done via `KELT9_rich.convolve_spectral_resolution()` and `KELT9_rich.residuals()`.
+In addition, in reality you will wish to use more complete line-lists (in VALD format) and data-driven stellar and system parameters.
+All this is left for the user to explore.
 ![](demo_spectrum.png)